intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 The workshop began by surveying the state of AI control.

-Currently, Internet publishers express their preferences for how their content is treated for purposes of AI training using a variety of mechanisms, including declarative ones, such as terms of service and robots.txt {{RFC9309}}, and active ones, such as the use of paywalls and selective blocking of crawlers (e.g., by IP address, User-Agent).
+Currently, Internet publishers express their preferences for how their content is treated for purposes of AI training using a variety of mechanisms, including declarative ones, such as terms of service, embedded metadata, and robots.txt {{RFC9309}}, and active ones, such as use of paywalls and selective blocking of crawlers (e.g., by IP address, User-Agent).

 There was disagreement about the implications of AI opt-out overall.
-Research indicates that the use of such controls is becoming more prevalent, reducing the availability of data for AI training.
+Research presented at the workshop {{DECLINE}} indicates that the use of such controls is becoming more prevalent, reducing the availability of data for AI training.
 Some of the participants expressed concern about the implications of this -- although at least one AI vendor seemed less concerned by this, indicating that "there are plenty of tokens available" for training, even if many opt out.
 Others expressed a need to opt out of AI training because of how they perceive its effects on their control over content, seeing AI as usurping their relationships with customers and a potential threat to whole industries.

 However, there was quick agreement that both viewpoints were harmed by the current state of AI opt-out -- a situation where "no one is better off" (in the words of one participant).